The Liberty London Archives contain thousands of historical Liberty pieces including oversized books, paintings and fabrics.

 We are famous for our prints, how many does the archive currently hold?

 We always quote the number 40,000, but the exact number isn’t actually known.
-Liberty has always used their archive so prints kept being re-used, making the counting game very difficult.
+Liberty has always used their archive so prints kept being re-used, making counting very difficult.

 What is the process behind archiving a fabric?